 Insert a battery and completely close the battery door.
-Your hearing aid has a power-on delay and may require a few seconds to power on.
-You may hear a tone indicating that your hearing aid is fully powered on.
+Your hearing aid has a power-on delay which may require a few seconds.
+You may hear a tone indicating that your hearing aid is powered on.

 To turn OFF:

 Open the battery door until the battery is no longer touching the battery contacts.